TWoolhouse/lboroCW-Trelno/design/report.md

 - Designed and created the api (Application Programming Interface)
   - Created a consistent api to be reused throughout the project to make the project reactive.
   - Implemented a schemeless database.
-  - Custom serialistion system to allow for content parity between individual webpages.
+  - Custom serialisation system to allow for content parity between individual webpages.
 - Login
   - Functionality to keep track of the current logged-in user.
   - Developed the functionality that allowed users to log in/log out.